craigm26/bike-bus/README.md

 ## Why

-We think technology could help make this a smoother, more fun experience while promoting cycling and safer streets by enhanced awareness and data for pooicy makers on street design.
+We think technology could help make this a smoother, more fun experience while promoting cycling and safer streets with data for policy makers on street design.

 ## Domain bikebus.app

+### Features

+-create a route, make it a scheduled route and call that a BikeBus group.
+Invite other or new users to join.
+-Map search then allow options to get directions, look for routes or BikeBus groups -Parents can check in a kid when the BikeBus starts -Org admins can claim a destination and make multiple routes and assign/invite leaders to them.
+-"Bulletin Boards" allow users in a BikeBus or Organization to send messages -Account page allows users to see their details and change them

 ## To develop

-npm 18.20.0
+-npm 18.20.0
-firebase 9+
+-firebase 9+

-npm install
+-npm install
-ionic develop
+-ionic develop

 ## To deploy to Firebase preview channel

-ionic build
+-ionic build
-npx cap sync
+-npx cap sync
-npx sync ios
+-npx sync ios
-npx sync android
+-npx sync android
-firebase hosting:channel:deploy preview
+-firebase hosting:channel:deploy preview

 ### will have to figure out how to deploy preview builds to ios and android

 ## to deploy to Firebase production channel

-ionic build --prod
+-ionic build --prod
-npx cap sync
+-npx cap sync
-npx sync ios
+-npx sync ios
-npx sync android
+-npx sync android
-firebase deploy --only hosting:production
+-firebase deploy --only hosting:production

 ## How does this app make money?